Policy and Procedure Name:

 for manual processing (e.g., information is received that indicates the claim

-If information is received that causes the claim to meet all of the
+information is received that causes the claim to meet all the required ACP

-required ACP eligibility rules, the claims management system will generate an
+eligibility rules, the claims management system will generate an Initial Allowance

-allowance order and assign the claim to the ACP group.
-See V.B.3.a.i-iii above
+Order and assign the claim to the ACP group.
+See V.B.3.a.i-iii above for

-meets the ACP eligibility rules, the claim will be assigned to claims services
+eligibility rules, the claim will be assigned to Claims Services staff for

 i.

-Within two business days of receipt of the work item, claims services
+two business days of receiving the work item, Claims Services staff must review

-staff must review and verify all available information has been entered into
+and verify all available information has been entered into the claims

 a) Claims

-accordance with the narrative description of the injury or disease.
+accordance with the narrative description of the injury or OD.

-the information is available in claim documents or notes, claims services staff
+information is available in claim documents or notes, Claims Services staff

 will enter or correct it in the claims management system and: